matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

 ## Footnotes

 <a id="f1"/>[1]: The converse restriction, "anybody can join, provided they are not members
-of the '#catlovers' space" is less useful since:
+of the #catlovers:example.com space" is less useful since:

 1. Users in the banned room could simply leave it at any time
 2. This functionality is already partially provided by